bueltge/multisite-global-media/readme.md

 _Multisite Global Media_ is a WordPress plugin which shares media across the Multisite network.

 ## Description
-This small plugin adds a new tab to the media modal which gives you the opportunity to share media from one site to all the other sites of the network.
+This small plugin adds a new tab to the media library which allows you to share media from one site to all the other sites of the network.
 The `multisite-global-media.php` file uses the ID of the site that will store the global media.
-Currently the Site ID is set at `const SITE_ID = 1`.
-You can set/change this Site ID via filter hook `global_media.site_id` in a custom plugin, like so
+By default the Site ID is set to '1'.
+You can set/change this Site ID via the filter hook `global_media.site_id` which is run in a custom plugin like so

  ```php
  add_filter( 'global_media.site_id', function() {